globaltravelreport/global-travel-report/content/articles/1-top-5-underrated-gems-for-aussie-explorers-in-2025.md

 title: Top 5 Underrated Gems for Aussie Explorers in
 summary: >-

-  As Australian wanderlust continues to grow, seeking out lesser-trodden paths has become the new trend.
-For those looking to escape the usual tourist ...
 date: '2025-04-26T21:02:45.853Z'
 country: '''Chile, Estonia, Malaysia, Slovenia, Senegal'''
 type: Experience